sinclairzx81/threadbox/readme.md

 // JavaScript users can use __Transfer(Foo) if
 // decorators are not available.
 ```
 Internally, ThreadBox communicates between threads using  `postMessage(...)`.
 However, only data can be sent, not functions.
-Passing class instances to threads will result in a loss of that classes functions at the receiver.
+Passing class instances to workers will result in a loss of the classes functions at the receiver.
 The `@Transfer` decorator informs ThreadBox that it should marshall and reconstruct instances of the class at the receiver.

 This functionality allows logic to be passed from parent thread to worker thread without manually needing to reconstruct the appropriate class instance at the receiver.